5 GREAT INFOGRAPHIC AND DATA VISUALIZATION DESIGN TIPS

-Sometimes it makes sense to combine several different numbers within graphic.
-The more different number sets go into one graphic, the more complex it is, of course.
+Sometimes it makes sense to combine several different numbers within one data visualization.
+The more different number sets go into one infographic, the more complex it is, of course.
 Let me show you an example:

 It’s important to have a visual distinction between different number sets so that you can compare numbers within one and the same data set in an instant.
 At the same time, you want people to see the correlation between different datasets too.
 Another example is this one here:

 This is one of many infographics I designed for Minor Projektkontor für Bildung und Forschung, funded by the Office for the equal treatment of EU Workers and the German Federal Government Commissioner for Migration, Refugees and Integration.
 It’s about notice periods employers are obliged to.
 There are two numbers that correlate to each other but don’t run linear: 20 years of employment (see bottom right) are illustrated by 20 dark green trapezoids.
 When somebody has been employed for 20 years, their boss has to give a seven months’ period of notice (seven months are illustrated by seven lighter points).
 However, ten years of employment don’t mean three and a half months of period of notice, but four months of period of notice.
 So the numbers are not linear, as you see.
 Nevertheless, you can very quickly compare different notice periods (the light dots) with each other, and at the same time you instantly see the rise of the corresponding years of employment (the dark green trapezoids.)